-Wireless internet access is available through the use of the University of Auckland administered WiFi system.
+Wireless internet access is available through the use of University of Auckland administered WiFi system.
 The Residence is a wireless accommodation unit.
 If you are experiencing issues with the WiFi please let a member of the Accommodation team know so that we can report it quickly for resolution.

-Please note a minimum speed for internet access is not guaranteed.
+Please note that Accommodation does not guarantee a minimum speed for internet access.
 WiFi provided in accommodation is managed by the University's Connect department through the Digital Services division and not through Campus Life.